celsiusnarhwal/RIL/docs/fontawesome/pro.md

 ```

 !!! info "Duotone custom icons are unavailable for now"
-    Duotone custom icons are currently not availble in Kit packages, so you can't use them with RIL.
+    Duotone custom icons are currently not available in Kit packages, so you can't use them with RIL.
     This is a limitation on Font Awesome's side, so you'll have to wait for things to change on their end.

 ### Updating Kits